alankrantas/raspberrypi-pico-micropython-cookbook/neopixel/README.md

 * GND -> GND
 * DIN/DI -> GPIO 28 (Pin 34)

-If you want to connect more than one NeoPixel strips, connect DOUT/DO to the next strip's DIN/DI, and connect VIN/GND as well.
+DIN can be any of the pins.
+If you want to connect more than one NeoPixel strips to the same pin, connect DOUT/DO to the next strip's DIN/DI, and connect VIN/GND as well.

+Each WS2812 LED comsumes about 50 mA at max level.
+The 3.3V pin on Pico can saftly provide 300 mA.

 ## Test Code